jimholmes/resumes/Current_Resume.md

 **Director, Quality Assurance and Performance Engineering**

 Responsible for modernizing software delivery practices at ConstructConnect to improve quality.
-This work ranges from improving how test cases are written to direct, frequent interfacing with executive business leadership to ensure their goals are clear and met.
+Works with multiple groups including software engineering, operations support, product ownership, and others.
+Constantly collaborates with executives across the entire organization.

 - Part of a team driving cultural and procedural change through company transformation using Scaled Agile Framework for enterprise (SAFe), tenets of Extreme Ownership, and adoption of modern testing practices.
-- Manages 19 full-time staff software testers.
-Oversees 30 additional external testing consultants.
+- Manages 19 full-time staff software testers and 30 additional external testing consultants.
-- In first six months was directly responsible for reducing post-code freeze regression testing from mulitple weeks to three days by focusing testers on risk-based analysis as well as eliminating duplicate and outdated manual test cases.
+- In first six months was directly responsible for reducing post-code freeze regression testing from multiple weeks to three days by focusing testers on risk-based analysis as well as eliminating duplicate and outdated manual test cases.
 - Drove coverage of critical production systems from a handful of monitors to 100% coverage across over 200 monitors.
 Oversaw creation of dashboards and notification systems to provide self-service for in-house trainers, sales, and support staff.
 The monitors and dashboards dramatically reduced workloads on the already-overburdened Ops staff.
+- Works directly with software engineers to raise software craftsmanship and quality capabilities through mentoring, workshops, and building communities of learning.
+- Deeply involved as a mentor with ConstructConnect's internal mentoring program.
+- Collaborated with Infosec team to bring security scanning into release process, blocking releases with high-level vulnerabilities.
+- Created a career path ladder for testers with well-defined criteria tied to explicit learning plans.
+This plan was adopted by other organizational groups within ConstructConnect.
+- Mentored and raised up two senior testers into managerial positions.
 - Oversaw implementation of pairwise testing approaches via Hexawise to dramatically reduce test cases while improving overall quality coverage.
 - Drafted and drove adoption of Non-Functional Requirements addressing specific business impacts to support operations and Site Reliability Engineers.
-- Drove implementation of C4 model architectural diagrams across all product teams to help identify critical user flows across components and systems.
 - Oversaw stability improvements in functional automation suites, increasing pass rates, with a goal of 95% or better.
 - Led adoption of modern testing practices in effective collaboration and coverage, reducing test case bloat by 50% among most teams while improving effectiveness of testing.
-- Driving adoption of static code analysis tooling as part of CI/CD pipelines with automatic rejection of commits failing critical rule thresholds for code quality and security.
 - Implemented twice-weekly mentoring sessions with entire onshore team to train on basic software coding capabilities using C# and XUnit.
-- Restructured QA department to provide better career growth for testers via new management positions and clear skills matrices.

 ## Centric Consulting (Modern Software Delivery Practice): September 2020 - November 2021

 **Modernization Strategist / Coach**

-Led client organziations to improve their software delivery practices.
+Led client organizations to improve their software delivery practices.
 Helped clients improve their realization of driving business value by working with them through executive consulting, coaching, and hands-on software delivery practices.

 - Collaborated with Columbus, Ohio client to create a long-term software engineering improvement plan.
 Build specific recommendations and plans for client to adopt practices such as Continuous Integration/Continuous Delivery and Test Driven Development.
 - Led a performance engineering assessment engagement for a Chicago-based client who needed a quick assessment of whether their current system would support current and future sales goals.
 Oversaw and managed effort to provide explicit, targeted remediation recommendations regarding coding practices and architectural design.